Application for Admission

 It is for you to contact sponsors or referees and to ensure that their signatures and names are on the Application Form, or, where necessary, that their references to arrive with your application, or within one month of the date you send your application.
 Send the Application Form (with names and signatures or references) to the Director at the Society offices.
 Complete applications require to reach us by the 1st September.

-Your application will be treated in confidence by the Director and our Fellowship Committee and, if accepted, offered for election, with the support of the Fellowship Committee, at the next Anniversary Meeting to be held in November.
+Your application will be treated in confidence by the Director and, if accepted, offered for election at the next Anniversary Meeting to be held in November.
 If it is not accepted you will be notified immediately.

 If elected you will be notified and, on payment of fees and subscription, your Certificate of Fellowship will be forwarded to you.
-The entrance fee and subscription are not due until election has taken place.
+The subscription is not due until election has taken place.
 No money should be sent with the application form.
 We look forward to receiving your formal application and your two supporting signatures.

 As advertised in the current March 2013 Newsletter we are asking Fellows to complete a Skills Bank, available online here.